shadowga/website/_docs/2/c-resources.md

  * `/smob <mob>;<mob> [amount]` - With a semicolon, allows you to spawn stacked mobs.
  * `/smob <mob> [amount] <coordinates>` - Allows you to spawn mobs at a set of coordinates.

+### Image maps
+This feature lets you put any image you'd like onto the map of your choice.
+From there, you can place the map in an item frame (for public display) or keep it a secret.

+> **Note:** If you'd like to draw an image onto a blank map, you must right-click it first (the map must be pre-loaded before you use `/drawimage`).

+ * `/drawimage [link]` - Draws an image onto the map in your hand.
+Source link must end in an image extension (`.png`, `.jpg`, etc).

 ### Other commands
 A few other niche plugins can provide cosmetic effects.
 Cosmetic features with narrow functionality are listed here.